-- 16.1 Premium increases shall be shared equally by the employee and the employer; provided that the employee shall not pay more than twenty percent (20%) of the total premium for Employee only coverage. - 16.2 The City, during the term of this Agreement, will pay one hundred percent (100%) of the premium cost for life insurance. - 16.3 Employees covered by this Agreement who retire during the term of this Agreement shall receive the Retiree Insurance Benefit as described below, ending the month of September 2025, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes.
-After the month of September 2025, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes, the City shall have no obligation whatsoever to make any payment for any retiree insurance benefits, described below, or as provided by any ordinance of the City of Gainesville or otherwise provided for any employee covered by this Agreement.

-The City's contribution towards a monthly premium shall be determined as follows:
+- 1 17.3 The City, during the term of this Agreement, will pay one hundred percent (100%) of the premium cost for life insurance. - The City may open this article at anytime during the term of this agreement with thirty (30) days' notice to the FOP. - 17.5 Employees covered by this Agreement who retire during the term of this 5 Agreement shall receive the Retiree Insurance Benefit as described below, 6 ending the month of September, 2024, unless changes to said Benefit described 7 8 below are negotiated in accordance with Chapter 447, Florida Statutes.
+After the month of September, 2024, unless changes to said Benefit described below are 9 10 negotiated in accordance with Chapter 447, Florida Statutes, the City shall have no obligation whatsoever to make any payment for any retiree insurance 11 12 benefits, described below, or as provided by any ordinance of the City of Gainesville or otherwise provided for any employee covered by this Agreement.
+13 The City's contribution towards a monthly premium shall be determined as 14 follows: 15 program

-(a) Normal or early retirement - Ten dollars x number of years of credited service and portion thereof:

-Plus \$5.00 x number of years of age and portion thereof over 65, on the date the retiree first accesses (enters) the retiree health insurance program Minus \$5.00 x the number of years of age and portion thereof under 65, on the date the retiree first accesses (enters) the retiree health insurance program
+- (a) Normal or early retirement Ten dollars x number of years of credited service and portion thereof: Plus \$5.00 x number of years of age and portion thereof over 65, on the date the retiree first accesses (enters) the retiree health insurance - Minus \$5.00 x the number of years of age and portion thereof under 65, on the date the retiree first accesses (enters) the retiree health insurance program - (b) Disability retirement.
+The amount that the city will contribute towards the required premium, for covered employees who became retirees based upon an application for disability retirement submitted after the effective date of this Section 17.5 will be: - (1) For approved "in-line-of-duty" disabilities under the consolidated police officers and firefighters retirement plan, the city will contribute towards an individual premium an amount equal to 80 percent of the individual premium of the least costly (lowest